CS2613-FA23/explorationactivity1-JackHuyn/README.md

     Some basic function to use when using pandas

+        Series()

+            This function convert a array of data into a Series ( use for single data input )

+        Dataframe()

+            This function convert a array of data into a Dataframe ( use for multitple data input)

+        info()

+            Return information of data set (data type, data size, non-null value)

+        head()

+            Print first 5 data in a data frame/ series tail(n)

+            Print last 5 data in a data frame/ series

+        toString()

+            Print everything in the data farme/ series

+    Read/Write

+        read_csv
+            Load data from CSV file
+        read_JSON
+            Load data from JSON file
+        to_csv
+            Write data to CSV file
+        to_JSON
+            Write data to JSON file

+    Manipulate data

+        dropna()
+            Return a new Data Framge that empty all rows that contain null value fillna()
+            Return a new Data Framge that fill all rows that contain null value with a given value

+        mean()
+            return average of a row/ column
+        median()
+            return middle value of a row/ column mode()
+            return most frequenly value of a row/ column

+        to_datetime()

+        loc[n, "sth"] replace a value at row n/ column "sth'

+        duplicated()
+            return boolean value fpr each row

+        drop_duplicated()

 3. What are the functionalities of the package?/library?

+    a  To analyze the data set from JSON, csv or excel file. b  To make a graph, calculate probability, vv

 4. When was it created?